The holidays are truly the most hectic times of the year, putting our immune systems at risk.

 Common Health Concerns During the Holidays

 If you’re stuck on a plane, a train, a bus, or any other highly human-congested compartment, then you’re most likely in the presence of one of the following (if not more) illnesses.
-In fact, a recent study discovered the terrifying reality that it’s “more than 100 percent more likely for someone to catch a cold on a plane than in daily life.”
+A recent study discovered the terrifying reality that it’s “more than 100 percent more likely for someone to catch a cold on a plane than in daily life.”

 Alright, so you know to expect the common cold, but what else is out there that you’re most likely to catch?
 Read further to find out the most common illnesses that are contracted during holiday travel.